Innovation

 THE RESULTS: A RIVERFRONT THAT ENERGIZES AND REVITALIZES A COMMUNITY

-Today, the RiverWalk hosts live music, food vendors and seasonal events throughout the year.
-The promenade connects directly to one of the city’s most extensive biking networks and remains busy year-round.
+Today, RiverWalk has become one of Calgary’s most cherished public spaces — an award-winning promenade that hosts live music, food vendors and seasonal events throughout the year.
+The pathway connects directly to one of the city’s most extensive biking networks and remains busy year-round.

 OUR BRANDS AT WORK FOR YOU